-Thus far scholars of Japanese thought have examined the field of environmental ethics in general and deep ecology in particular from the standpoint of Zen and its extension into what has been referred to above as "Green Buddhism."
+Thus far scholars of Japanese thought have examined the field of environmental ethics in general and deep ecology in particular from the standpoint.
+Zen and its extension into so-called "Green Buddhism."
 However, in this paper I would like to briefly introduce the Japanese notion of shizengaku or "nature-study" as a more adequate term.
-Japanese Shizengaku was developed by Imanishi Kinji in his pioneering work Seibutsu no sekai (The World of Living Things, 1941), now translated in English as A Japanese View of Nature: The World of Living Things (2002).
+Japanese Shizengaku was developed by Imanishi Kinji in his pioneering work

+Seibutsu no sekai (The World of Living Things, 1941), now translated in English as A Japanese View of Nature: The World of Living Things (2002).
 Imanishi's Shizengaku is based on scientific research in the environmental sciences, including biology, biological evolution, ecology, botany, entomology, primatology, and zoology, along with social sciences such as anthropology, and sociology.
-Furthermore, Imanishi's Shizengaku analyzes nature from the standpoint of the east-west Zen Buddhist framework developed by Nishida Kitarô (1870-1945) and the Kyoto school of modern Japanese philosophy (Imanishi: 2002, xxxiv-xxxvii).
-Also, Imanishi founded the Academic Alpine Club of Kyoto, which led him to spend extended periods in nature, organizing mountain climbing expeditions which doubled as scientific expeditions.
-There are so many parallels between Imanishi's Shizengaku and Whitehead's organismic process vision of living nature that a much longer treatment is needed to do the topic full To begin with, both Whitehead and Imanishi reject the scientific materialist view of nature as constituted by lifeless substances, for an organismic process model of living nature, grounded in both scientific method as well as immediate experience through radical empiricism.
-Imanishi was especially influenced by Nishida Kitarô's chapter on "Nature" from An Inquiry into the Good, (J. Zen no kenkyû, 1911), which analyzes the continuum of living nature with a Zenlike interpretation of William James' radically empirical notion of "pure experience" (J. junsui keiken) devoid of subject-object dualism (Imanishi: 2002, xxxvi).
-For Imanishi, as for the modern Zen philosophy of Nishida, as well as for Whitehead, the Jamesian standpoint of pure, direct, or immediate experience beyond subject-object dualism, indicates that there is an undivided continuity between subject and object, organism and environment, foreground and background, part and whole, or the individual and nature (2002, xxxv).
-Moreover, both Imanishi and Whitehead abandon the idea of atomistic substances for that of a Field model of nature.
-Whitehead argues that the basic actualities are "electromagnetic occasions," and that nature is a "society of electromagnetic occasions," whereby each occasion is a concentrated focal point of the whole "electromagnetic field" (PR 98).
-Similarly, Imanishi adopts the signature Zen concept of Nishida Kitarô and the Kyoto school of modern Japanese philosophy: namely, that of "field" (J. basho; ba) or "place," culminating in what the later thought of Nishida terms the "field (place) of absolute nothingness" (J. mu no basho).
-Thus, in his analysis of the field model of living things arising through organism-environment interactions in the ecosystem of nature, Imanishi develops his key notion of the "field (place) of life" (J. seikatsu no ba) (88; also 27, 33, 46).
+Furthermore, Imanishi's Shizengaku analyzes nature from the standpoint of the east-west Zen Buddhist framework developed by Nishida Kitarô (1870-1945) and the Kyoto school of modern Japanese philosophy.
+(Imanishi: 2002, xxxivxxxvii).
+There are so many parallels between Imanishi's Shizengaku and Whitehead's organismic process vision of living nature that a much longer treatment is needed to do the topic full justice.
+To begin with, Imanishi was especially influenced by Nishida Kitarô's chapter on "Nature" from An Inquiry into the Good, (J. Zen no kenkyû, 1911), which analyzes the continuum of living nature with a Zenlike interpretation of William James' radically empirical notion of "pure experience" (J. junsui keiken) devoid of subject-object dualism (Imanishi: 2002, xxxvi)..
+For Imanishi, as for the modern Zen philosophy of Nishida, the Jamesian standpoint of pure experience beyond subject-object dualism indicates that there is an undivided continuity between subject and object, organism and environment, or the individual and nature (2002, xxxv).
+Throughout his work, Imanishi describes nature as a society of events in a single holistic system, whereby each event is an organism interacting with its environment, a part related to the whole as components of one large holistic ecosystem (2002, 61).

-For Imanishi, as for both the Japanese Buddhist doctrine of mujô or and Whitehead's process thought, nature is a dynamic impermanence, temporal process of change, perishing, becoming, and evolution (2002: 16, 17, 24).
+For Imanishi, as for both the Japanese Buddhist doctrine of mujô or impermanence, and Whitehead's process thought, nature is a dynamic temporal process of change, perishing, becoming, and evolution (2002: 16, 17, 24).
 Again, for Imanishi, as for Whitehead's process cosmology, all events in nature are creative, or self-creative (2002: 17, 24, 73).
-Imanishi, like Whitehead's philosophy of organism, views nature as a society or community of socially related creative organisms interacting with their environments, so that each part is related to the whole biosphere of the natural continuum (2002, xlii).
-According to Whitehead, nature does not consist of independent, atomic, and lifeless substances, but rather of "societies," and "societies of societies" of living occasions.
-Likewise, for Imanishi, nature is a "society of living organisms" (2002, 61).
-Thus, both Imanishi and Whitehead develop variants of an organismic process model of living nature as a dynamic relational continuum wherein each living event is a field arising through a process of organism-environment interaction that both contains and pervades the whole ecosystem, such that each part contains the whole and the whole is manifest in each part.
+As already indicated, Imanishi, like Whitehead, embraces a panpsychic or "panexperiential" view of living nature, stating: "there is nothing without life and wherever things exist there is always life" (2002, 20).
+Imanishi, like Whitehead, views nature as a society or community of socially related creative organisms interacting with their environments, so that each part is related to the whole biosphere of the natural continuum.
+(2002, xlii).